Professor Conor O’Reilly

 - Website: Twitter | LinkedIn | Googlescholar | ORCID

 I joined the School of Law in September 2015 as Associate Professor in Transnational Crime and Security at the Centre for Criminal Justice Studies.
-I am currently also Programme Director for the MSc in Security, Conflict and Justice, and Pathway Director for Security, Conflict and Justice within the White Rose Doctoral Training Partnership.
+I am currently also Co-Director of the Centre for Criminal Justice, and Pathway Director for Security, Conflict and Justice within the White Rose Doctoral Training Partnership.

 Previously, I have held positions at Durham University, the University of Porto and the University of Oxford, the latter as an ESRC Postdoctoral Fellow at the Centre for Criminology.
 I remain an Affiliate Professor at the School of Criminology, University of Porto and have been a Visiting Scholar at John Jay College for Criminal Justice in New York (2008) and at the Centre for International and Comparative Criminology at the University of Montréal (2019).
 My doctoral research was conducted at Queen’s University Belfast and focused upon the transnational security consultancy industry.

-I am currently finalising a monograph entitled Policing Global Risks: The Transnational Security Consultancy Industry (Hart Publishing) and have recently edited a compilation on Colonial Policing and the Transnational Legacy: The Global Dynamics of Policing Across the Lusophone Community (Routledge Publishing).
-My peer-reviewed articles have been published in leading journals, including: British Journal of Criminology; Theoretical Criminology; International Political Sociology; Crime, Law and Social Change; and, Police Quarterly.
+I am currently finalising a monograph entitled Policing Global Risks: The Transnational Security Consultancy Industry (Hart Publishing).
+I have edited a compilation on Colonial Policing and the Transnational Legacy: The Global Dynamics of Policing Across the Lusophone Community (Routledge Publishing) and my peer-reviewed articles have been published in leading journals, including: British Journal of Criminology; Theoretical Criminology; International Political Sociology; Crime, Law and Social Change; and, Police Quarterly.

 Previous projects have included participation in international and interdisciplinary teams awarded funding from Brazilian and Portuguese research councils to investigate ‘Policing Urban Imaginaries: New Security Formats in Southern Cities’ (FAPESP/FCT) and ‘COPP-LAB – Circulations of Police Officers in Portugal, Lusophone Africa and Brazil’ (FCT).
 Other funded research has included an ESRC Postdoctoral Fellowship, and awards/scholarships from, amongst others: the British Council (UK) / FAPESP (Sao Paulo State, Brazil); Santander; FCT (Portugal); and GERN (France).

 My research has been presented to various national and international audiences.
-This has included events in Belgium, Bosnia & Herzegovina, Brazil, Canada, the Czech Republic, France, Germany, Ireland, Italy, Lithuania, Mexico, Portugal, Slovenia and the USA, with over 50 presentations over the last decade.
+This has included events in Belgium, Bosnia & Herzegovina, Brazil, Canada, the Czech Republic, France, Germany, Ireland, Italy, Lithuania, Mexico, Portugal, Slovenia, Spain and the USA, with over 60 presentations over the last decade.
 My research has also attracted attention both within foreign language outlets (Portuguese written press and Colombian National Radio), as well as in the international scientific magazine, New Scientist.

 - Pathway Director for Security, Conflict and Justice - White Rose Doctoral Partnership